ivotron/popper2-paper/paper/paper.md

 # Case Study {#sec:casestudy}

-In this section, we present three case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
+In this section, we present four case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
-These case studies aim to emphasize on how Popper can help in mitigating these reproducibility issues and make life easier for researchers and developers.
+These case studies aim to emphasize on how Popper can help in mitigating the reproducibility issues and make life easier for researchers and developers.
 For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
 The workflow used for the case studies is depicted in @Lst:casestudy.
 The code that the workflow references can be found here [^code].